Chengde: Transport

 With road and railroad links to Beijing, Chengde has developed into a distribution hub, and its economy is growing rapidly.
 The newly built Jingcheng Expressway connects Chengde directly to central Beijing, and more freeways are planned for the city.
 The city's new airport was opened on 31 May 2017.
 It is located 19.5 km northeast of the city center in Tougou Town, Chengde County.

-The Beijing–Harbin high-speed railway, completed in January 2021, has 5 stations within Chengde.

 Sights

 Qing dynasty map of Chengde Mountain Resort.

 The Putuo Zongcheng Temple complex, completed in 1771 during the reign of the Qianlong Emperor.

 The project of building Chengde Mountain Resort started in 1703 and finished in 1790.
 The whole mountain resort covers an area 5,640,000 square meters.
 It is the largest royal garden in China.
 The wall of the mountain resort is over 10,000 meters in length.
 In summers, emperors of the Qing dynasty came to the mountain resort to relax themselves and escape from the high temperature in Beijing.

 The whole Resort can be divided into three areas which are lakes area, plains area and hills area.
 The lakes area, which includes 8 lakes, covers an area of 496,000 square meters.
 The plains area covers an area of 607,000 square meters.
 The emperors held horse races and hunted in the area.
 The largest area of the three is the hills area.
 It covers an area of 4,435,000 square meters.
 Hundreds of palaces and temples were built on the hills in this area.

 The elaborate Mountain Resort features large parks with lakes, pagodas, and palaces ringed by a wall.
 Outside the wall are the Eight Outer Temples (外八庙), built in varying architectural styles drawn from throughout China.
 One of the best-known of these is the Putuo Zongcheng Temple, built to resemble the Potala Palace in Lhasa, Tibet.
 The resort and outlying temples were made a UNESCO World Heritage Site in 1994.
 The nearby Puning Temple, built in 1755, houses the world's tallest wooden statue of the Bodhisattva Avalokiteśvara.

 Another popular attraction of the Chengde area is Sledgehammer Peak (磬锤峰), a large rock formation in the shape of an inverted sledgehammer.
 A variety of other mountains, valleys, and grasslands lie within the borders of the city.